 The Student Health Insurance Office at UC Berkeley offers insurance workshops twice a year at the beginning of each semester.
 These workshops provide a general overview of the individual health insurance market for adults and children.

 Choosing the right plan for your family is an important decision.
 University Heath Services (UHS) can help you learn about and get connected to health coverage for your family.
 Families have a choice of health insurance plans, including individual commercial insurance plans, publicly supported plans, and non-profit community-based plans.
 See below for contact information.

 SHIP offers a dependent health insurance plan for spouses, partners and children of UC Berkeley students enrolled in Berkeley SHIP.
-This plan is a comprehensive major medical Aetna insurance plan, providing medical, counseling, and prescription services; see more details here.
+This plan is a comprehensive major medical Aetna insurance plan, providing medical, counseling, and prescription services, the dependent plan also includes dental and vision; see more details here.

-Dependent coverage is available only if the student is also enrolled in UC SHIP.
-Dependents will be enrolled for the same eligibility period the studnet is enrolled (Fall: 8/15-1/14; Sping:1/15-8/14) within 30 days of a qualifying event.
-This is limited term coverage only.
+Dependent coverage is available only if the student is also enrolled in Berkeley SHIP.
+Dependents will be enrolled for the same eligibility period the student is enrolled (Fall: 8/15-1/14; Spring:1/15-8/14) This is limited term coverage only.
 Coverage will end on the last date of the specified eligibility period, unless enrolling to continue insurance for an additional term.
-Premiums are calculated based on the plan term and will not be pro-rated (monthly premiums are not available).
+Premiums are calculated based on the plan term and will not be pro-rated based on the enrollment date (monthly premiums are not available).